Amandasoares40/ygopro-pm/README.md

 1. This YGOPro game is only compatible with the Microsoft Windows operating system.
 2. Online play is not supported.
 3. At least 1 player must have _Pokemon Rules_ in their deck, otherwise the mod will not function properly.
 4. When you host a game and get an error that tells you the number of a particular card is not allowed in your deck, if there are no illegal cards in your deck it is because YGOPro does not allow you to have more than 3 copies of a card with the same name.
-Enable `Do not check deck` when creating a game to avoid this error.
+Enable `Do not check Deck` when creating a game to avoid this error.

 ## How to win
 1. Take all your Prize cards.